aria-ml/dataeval/docs/source/concepts/MetadataLevels.md

   detection.
 - **`instance`** — one labelled thing.
 A detection for object detection and tracking; the image itself for whole-image {term}`classification <Classification>`.
-  Every task has this level, so the same object keeps the same level name whichever task produced it.
+  Every supervised task has this level.

-No task uses all four.
-A task keeps the subset it needs, and the graph collapses edges through whatever it omits — so an image-based task, which has neither `sequence` nor `track`, correctly reports `unit` as `instance`'s only parent.
+Each task keeps the subset of the four levels that it needs, and the graph collapses edges through whatever it omits — so an image-based task, which has neither `sequence` nor `track`, correctly reports `unit` as `instance`'s only parent.